facebookresearch/ParlAI/CONTRIBUTING.md

    `python -m pytest -m data`.
 Copy-paste the output into a comment in your PR.
 7. If you haven't already, complete the Contributor License Agreement ("CLA").

-Our continuous integration suite will run only fast tests before merging.
-We also have a number of slow, more thorough tests which run nightly.
-You can additionally run these by adding `[long]` into any of your commit messages.
-(A full list of test triggers may be found in `.circleci/triggers.py`)

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once to work on any of Facebook's open source projects.